-Abstract Monitoring hydro structural infrastructures are becoming an important and challenging issue.
-In Japan, there are an increasing number of aging hydro structural infrastructures, which need to be inspected to guarantee their strength and durability function.
-Unmanned Aerial Vehicle (UAV) photogrammetric images have been used in the detection of structural deterioration of various infrastructures.
+Abstract Monitoring hydro-structural infrastructure is becoming an important and challenging issue.
+In Japan, there are an increasing number of aging hydro-structural facilities, which need to be inspected to guarantee their strength and durability function.
+Unmanned Aerial Vehicle (UAV) photogrammetric images have been used in the detection of structural deterioration of various infrastructure.
 However, there is a challenge in determining the optimum flying conditions (altitude, angle of camera, and flying patterns) of UAVs for obtaining images.
-The designs, shapes, and sizes of hydro structural infrastructures also pose a challenge for obtaining ideal images.
-In this study, verification of various flying conditions for producing images and 3D models was proposed for gates and open surface water channels.
+The designs, shapes, and sizes of hydro-structural facilities also pose a challenge for obtaining ideal images.
+In this study, verification of various flying conditions for producing images and 3D models was proposed for water gates and open surface water channels.
 Additionally, an evaluation method for the images and 3D models was suggested.
-In this study, UAV was used for visual inspection and obtaining the image of the watergate and open surface water channel in Tone diversion gate, Saitama, Japan.
+In this study, UAV was used for visual inspection and obtaining the image of the water gate and open surface water channel at the Tone diversion gate in Saitama, Japan.
 Various geometric patterns were pasted on the surface and walls of the structures to evaluate the detection of the patterns with the images taken from UAVs at different flying conditions.
-The obtained ortho mosaic images were processed by a PIX4D mapper to obtain a point cloud-based 3D model and were compared with the actual measurements of the patterns.
+The obtained ortho-mosaic images were processed by a PIX4D mapper to obtain a point cloud-based 3D model and were compared with the actual measurements of the patterns.
 The results of the study suggested that altitude and camera angles affected the quality of images significantly.
-Cameras at lower angles provided better images, however, cameras at high altitudes with wider angles were efficient too.
-On the other hand, the circular flying pattern generated satisfactory results, where flying was conducted multiple times with changing altitudes and angles of the camera.
-Additionally, this study was also able to propose a method named "leveling" for the evaluation of images and 3D models.
+Cameras at lower angles provided better images, although cameras at high altitudes with wider angles also demonstrated a high degree of efficiency.
+The circular flying pattern generated satisfactory results, where flyovers were conducted multiple times while changing altitudes and angles of the camera.
+Additionally, this study proposes a method named "leveling" for the evaluation of images and 3D models.